1. Accept Your Offer

 Book your visit today.
 We can’t wait to meet you!

-A personalized campus visit will show you TMU in all of its wonderful dimensions during the semester.
-You’ll experience the energy of our classrooms, hear the power of our chapel service, interact with current students, and meet with the right staff members to have your questions answered.
+A personalized campus visit during the semester will show you TMU in all of its wonderful dimensions.
+You’ll experience the energy of our classrooms, hear the power of our chapel service, interact with current students, and meet with the right staff members to answer your questions.

-Pre-Registration When you pre-register, you complete details and forms to ensure you’re ready to go for the next steps.
+Pre-Registration When you pre-register, you complete details and forms to ensure you’re ready for the next steps.
 This includes health insurance, emergency contact information, billing plan options, and other details.
-You can pre-register starting March 10, 2023.

-Housing Deposit Select your housing preferences and details!
-Additionally, only if you intend to live in on-campus housing, TMU is offering priority housing this year on a first-come, first-served basis due to high demand.
-New students must pre-pay a $300 non-refundable housing deposit to secure on-campus housing.
-The housing deposit is not an extra fee; it is applied towards your first housing bill.
-The housing deposit is separate from the $200 tuition deposit.
-Once housing is full, late registrations will be placed on a waitlist and offered off-campus or alternative housing, if available.
-If you plan to live off-campus, complete your pre-registration and select your housing preferences, and you will not be requested to complete a housing deposit.
-Class selections are not affected.
-All students can enroll in classes without completing a housing deposit, but enrolling in classes does not guarantee on-campus housing.
+Choose your housing preferences and provide the necessary details to secure your spot.
+New students must pre-pay a $300 non-refundable housing deposit to confirm on-campus housing.
+This deposit is not an additional fee—it will be applied to your first housing bill.
+Please note that the $300 housing deposit is separate from the $200 tuition deposit.
+If you plan to live off-campus, complete your pre-registration and select your housing preferences.
+In this case, no housing deposit will be required.
+While all students can enroll in classes without submitting a housing deposit, please be aware that class enrollment does not guarantee on-campus housing.

-Week of Welcome (WOW) is August 19-24, 2023.
-Incoming students can find details, including the pre-wow checklist, health forms, waivers, vehicle registration, and more here on the Fall WOW page; students starting in the Spring semester see details on the Spring WOW page:
+Week of Welcome (WOW) for incoming Fall 2025 students is August 23-29, 2025.
+Incoming students can find details, including the pre-wow checklist, health forms, waivers, vehicle registration, and more, here on the Fall WOW page; students starting in the Spring semester see details on the Spring WOW page:

 FALL WOW